 What are overdentures?

 Overdentures are conventional dentures used with one or more of your natural teeth as anchors.
-The remaining teeth are prepared to provide support for the appliance and the denture is designed to fit right over them.
+The remaining teeth are prepared to provide support for the appliance and it is designed to fit right over them.
 Overdentures require more preparation and can be more expensive than conventional dentures, but provide stabilization that makes eating easier and more comfortable.

 What are conventional dentures?